Sealing IceStone Countertops

 Many types of granite counter top slabs will need sealing, though generally not as often as commonly recommended.

-Granite will not etch with acids, can take high heat, will not scratch or dent.
+Granite will not etch with acids, and can take high heat, will not scratch or dent.

-IceStone is made with concrete and therefore must be maintained like a concrete surface, which is more maintenance intensive than granite.
+cement-based recycled glass countertop it must be maintained like a concrete surface, which is more maintenance-intensive than granite or quartz.

-It requires sealing (once a year is recommended by the manufacturer).
-Concrete countertops are also often waxed 2-3 times per year.
+concrete counters require sealing (once a year is recommended by the manufacturer).

 IceStone will etch upon contact with acids and strong alkaline cleaning products.